 9. The FCA considers that, in order for a Client to be accounted to for the purposes of s.327(3) FSMA, you must treat any commission or other pecuniary benefit received from third parties and which results from Regulated Activities carried on by the body, as held to the order of the Client.
 You will not be accounting to the Client simply by telling them that you receive commission.
 Unless the client agrees to you keeping it, the commission belongs to them and must be paid to them.
 There is no de minimis below which you may retain the sum.
-In the FCA's opinion, the condition would be satisfied if you pay over to the Client of the payment received.
-Otherwise, it would be satisfied by informing the Client of the payment the sum.
+In the FCA's opinion, the condition would be satisfied if you pay over to the Client any third party payment received.
+Otherwise, it would be satisfied by informing the Client of the payment received and advising the Client that they have the right to require the body to pay them the sum concerned.

-sum concerned.
 This could then be used to offset fees due from the Client in respect of Professional Services provided or in recognition of other services provided.
-However, it does not permit retention of third party payments by seeking the Client's agreement through standard terms and conditions.
+However, it does not permit retention of third party payments by seeking the Client sagreement through standard terms and conditions.
 Similarly, a mere notification to the Client that a particular sum has been received coupled with your request to retain it does not satisfy the condition.